+Van life with a dog is awesome.
 If you follow me on Instagram, you know our dog, Charlie (who even has own Instagram account –@charlietheadventuredog).
 He’s a border collie/mini-Australian shepherd mix who is crazy smart, a little neurotic (thanks to his breed ), and has an unbelievable amount of energy.
-He has also spent the last six months road tripping over 15,000 miles with us in our Sprinter Van and has been from southern California all the way to upstate New York.
+He has also spent much of his life on the road traveling over 50,000 miles with us in our Sprinter Van and has been from southern California all the way to upstate New York.

 I get a lot of emails asking me about van life with a dog…like, what do you do when you have to leave your dog in the car?
 Or how do we find places to go that are dog-friendly?